ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Collections/Readme.md

-# Readme - Code Samples for Chapter 10, Collections
+# Readme - Code Samples for Chapter 8, Collections

+**Collections** dives into the different kind of collections, such as lists, queues, stacks, dictionaries, and immutable collections.
+The chapter also gives you the information you need to decide which collection to use in what scenario.

 This chapter contains the following code samples: